anushaananad/hashtable/README.md

 # hashtable
-Hash Table Using Arrays using python
+Hash Table using Arrays in python

 ## About Hash Tables:
 HashTable: